-Furthermore, following the sprinkler system requirement in Section 4.2, it is proposed to install the sprinkler tanks in the basement area under Block 3 building, with pipes connecting to sprinklers system in Block 1 building, as illustrated in Figure 13.
+Furthermore, following the sprinkler system requirement in Section 4.2, it is proposed to install the sprinkler tanks in the basement area under Block 3 building.
 Detailed arrangements are:

-- Sprinkler tank to be sized to meet the requirements of BS EN 12845, nominally 135 m3 for the basement car park areas only; - Dual power supplies to be provided to the run/standby pumpsets; - Pressure reducing valves to be provided to the boosted supplies to suit the characteristics of Block 1; - The tank will be provided with the ball valve incorporating a type A air gap as a minimum.
+- Sprinkler tank to be sized to meet the requirements of BS EN 12845, nominally 135 m for the basement car park areas only; - Dual power supplies to be provided to the run/standby pumpsets; - Pressure reducing valves to be provided to the boosted supplies to suit the characteristics of building Block 1; - The tank will be provided with the ball valve incorporating a type A air gap as a minimum.